MohammedYessineKraiem/Business-Central-Integrated-AI-Assistant/README.md

 **Next Steps**: Continue with detailed documentation for each layer, starting with Models and Interfaces, then moving through DAOs, Services, DTOs, and finally Controllers.

 ------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------
+**Contributing**
+Fork the repository.
+Create a feature branch.
+Commit changes.
+Push and open a Pull Request.
+**License**
+MIT License.
+See LICENSE for details.